kuyawa/PayWithStellar/docs/userguide.md

 You should define these events to do some post-processing after the order has been confirmed for automated fulfillment, redirecting to download links, etc.

-Finally, add the Stellar SDK and PayWithStellar libraries to the end of the html page:
+Finally, add the Stellar SDK and PayWithStellar libraries at the end of the html page:

 ````HTML
 <script src="/scripts/stellar-sdk.js"></script>